wdi-sf-fall/notes/week_05_project1_week/jquery/README.md

 2) Download library and host it on your server.

-Usually libraries are *minified*, that is function and variable names are shortened and stripped of white spaces.
-The smaller the library the faster it loads.
+Usually libraries are *minified*, that is functions and variable names rtc. are shortened and the code is stripped of white spaces.
+The smaller the library the faster it loads. jQuery is only about 32k.

 **Explore cdnjs, look at minified and non minified jQuery**